Brad Gushue: Golden Gushue: 2005–06

-In May 2005, Gushue brought in former world champion Russ Howard as fifth man on the team to bring experience and advice for the Canadian Olympic trials.
-Shortly afterward, second Mike Adam volunteered to step aside for Howard, as the team felt that Howard's skills and experience gave them the best chance to make it to the Olympics.
+In April 2005, it was announced that Gushue brought in former world champion Russ Howard as fifth man on the team to bring experience and advice for the Canadian Olympic trials, Shortly afterwards, second Mike Adam (who had replaced Keith Ryan at second) volunteered to step aside for Howard, as the team felt that Howard's skills and experience gave them the best chance to make it to the Olympics.
 Howard, playing as second, was given the right to call the team's shots as a skip would but would defer to Gushue for the final word on calls.
 (Under international rules, Howard was nominally the skip, holding the broom in the house and sweeping opponents' stones behind the tee line.)
-The personnel change was a success, as Gushue defeated Jeff Stoughton's team in the Olympic trials final on December 11, 2005, qualifying him to represent Canada at the 2006 Winter Olympics in Turin, Italy.
-At the Olympics, he defeated surprise finalist Finland's Markku Uusipaavalniemi to win the gold medal.
+The team first experimented with this lineup at the 2005 National Grand Slam, where they made it to the quarterfinals, before losing to Randy Ferbey.